wlsf82/cucumber-salad/README.md

 - Tests search functionality in the Hacker Stories application
 - Validates last search terms are displayed as buttons
 - Uses data tables for multiple search term testing

+### Remove Stories

+Validates that removing a story from the Hacker Stories list updates the count from 20 to 19 stories.

 ## 🏷️ Test Tags